opensearch-project/documentation-website/_observing-your-data/event-analytics.md

 ## Saving a visualization

 After Dashboards generates a visualization, save it if you want to revisit it or include it in an [operational panel]({{site.url}}{{site.baseurl}}/observing-your-data/operational-panels).
-To save a visualization, expand the save dropdown menu to the right of the **Refresh** button, enter a name for your visualization, and then select **Save**.
+To save a visualization, expand the **Save** dropdown menu in the upper-right corner, enter a name for the visualization, and then select the **Save** button.
 You can reopen saved visualizations on the event analytics page.

 ## Creating event analytics visualizations and adding them to dashboards

 This feature is available in OpenSearch Dashboards 2.7 and later.
 It works with new visualizations that use PPL to query data from OpenSearch or federated data sources such as Prometheus.
 {: .note}

-Presenting your visualizations on a dashboard, instead of from the event analytics page, simplifies understanding and interpreting data at a glance.

 To create a PPL visualization, follow these steps: